-In today’s globalised business world, technical expertise alone is no longer sufficient.
+In today’s globalised business world it is easy making leadership mistakes.
+Technical expertise alone is no longer sufficient.
 Leaders must also navigate the often invisible — but powerful — forces of cultural differences.
 Whether you are managing a multicultural team, leading an international project, or expanding into new markets, your ability to lead across cultures will significantly influence your success.

 1. Assuming Your Leadership Style Works Everywhere